deep-diver/ai-paper-reviewer/content/paper-reviews/2410.15017/index.md

 > </details>

-> Table 3 shows the effects of different weights assigned to LM and SM distillation losses on the word error rate (WER) in speech reconstruction.
+> Table 3 shows the effects of different weights of Language Model (LM) and Speech Model (SM) components on the combined distillation loss, demonstrating that a higher LM weight leads to lower Word Error Rate (WER).

 {{< table-caption >}}